JuliaLauraMueller/dt_radio_telescope_dashapp/README.md

-# Designing a «Digital Twin» of a Radio Telescope - Dash Application for Visualizing
+# Designing a «Digital Twin» of a Radio Telescope - Dash Application

 ## Application Instructions
-These instructions explain how to start the Dash-application to visualise the radio images created by SATRO.
+These instructions explain how to start the Dash-application to visualize the radio images created by SATRO.
 After cloning the repository to your local machine, follow these steps.

 ### 1. Make sure you have Python installed